 Atypical antipsychotics are a range of medications that are used mainly to treat schizophrenia, bipolar disorder, depression, and schizoaffective disorder.
-In some cases, they are used to treat eating disorders, post-traumatic stress disorder, personality disorders, obsessive-compulsive disorder, Tourette’s, substance use disorders, and autism - but are not approved for these uses by the FDA.
+In some cases, they are used to treat eating disorders, post-traumatic stress disorder, personality disorders, obsessive-compulsive disorder, Tourette’s, substance use disorders, and autism—but they are not approved for these uses by the FDA.

-Antipsychotics work by impacting chemical messengers - neurotransmitters - used to communicate between brain cells.
+Antipsychotics work by impacting chemical messengers—called neurotransmitters—used to communicate between brain cells.
 Dopamine is the main neurotransmitter affected by these medications.
-If parts of the dopamine system become overactive, neurotransmitters play a part in producing hallucinations, delusions and thought disorder.
-Antipsychotics block the receptors that react to dopamine.
-Atypical antipsychotics also act on certain serotonin receptors which is thought to be the cause of different side effects.
+If parts of the dopamine system become overactive, they seem to play a part in producing hallucinations, delusions and thought disorder.
+Antipsychotics block some of the receptors that react to dopamine.
+Atypical antipsychotics also affect another neurotransmitter, called serotonin.

 - Decreased sex drive